 Of course, there are many other options for travel to Friday Harbor on San Juan Island.
 All eventually require either the Washington State Ferry, a passenger-only excursion boat, or small aircraft to make the final leg.
 Visitors can connect with local travel services by several combinations of car, bus, train, and major airline.
 Your local connections for boat or air travel can be made from either Seattle, Anacortes, Bellingham, Everett, Port Angeles, Port Townsend, Victoria or Vancouver B.C.
 Each of these cities is listed below with the various travel options to San Juan Island from that location.

 Air Flights to Seattle and Vancouver: We suggest using an online reservation booking website for securing your airline reservations.
-There are many to choose from today but Orbitz and Kayak are two that will find the cheapest fares and Orbitz has a flexible date tool that can really dig out the good deals.
+There are many to choose from today but Orbitz and Kayak are two that will find the cheapest fares.
+Use their flexible date tool to really dig out the good deals.

 Air Flights to the San Juan Islands: Air travel into the San Juan Islands can be spectacular on a clear day!
 Flights may be expensive but they are quick, easy, and worth it just for the views of the surrounding mountain ranges and volcanoes.
 Money saving flight tip: If you are using Alaska Airlines to reach Seattle, ask them for a joint fare on Kenmore Air.
 You can also use Alaska Airlines mileage to get to Friday Harbor.

 Flight reservations on the small island carriers should be made as far in advance as possible during the summer months.
 However, you can often find last-minute seats on many scheduled flights.
 Charters are available to suit your personal needs and time requirements.
 Groups of three or more may find private air charters to be as economical as regularly scheduled flights or even cheaper!